Manuel Margot Player Props: Rays vs. Athletics

 - The Athletics pitching staff ranks 28th in the league with a collective 7.7 strikeouts per nine innings.

-- Athletics pitchers combine to surrender 105 total home runs at a clip of 1.5 per game (most in the league).
+- The Athletics surrender the most home runs in baseball (105 total, 1.5 per game).

-- Medina (1-5 with a 7.53 ERA and 32 strikeouts in 34 2/3 innings pitched) gets the start for the Athletics, his sixth of the season.
+- Blackburn (0-0 with a 3.60 ERA and 14 strikeouts in 15 2/3 innings pitched) makes the start for the Athletics, his fourth of the season.

-- The right-hander last appeared in relief on Saturday, when he tossed five innings against the Milwaukee Brewers, allowing two earned runs while giving up three hits.
+- In his last appearance on Saturday, the right-hander went six scoreless innings against the Milwaukee Brewers while surrendering four hits.

-- The 24-year-old has a 7.53 ERA and 8.3 strikeouts per nine innings in seven games this season, while allowing a batting average of .268 to opposing hitters.
+- The 29-year-old has an ERA of 3.60, with 8.4 strikeouts per nine innings, in three games this season.
+Opponents have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.